Skip to content

 Your NetSuite edition sets your baseline capabilities.
 The right edition is not about buying the biggest package; it’s about matching business complexity.
 A smaller company with multi-entity needs may require more advanced capabilities than a larger company with simple operations.

 Your service tier and support expectations matter too.
-If NetSuite is mission-critical to order processing or close, you may need higher support coverage or partner-led support built into your plan.
-That affects total cost of ownership, even if it doesn’t show up as “software” on day one.
+If NetSuite is mission-critical to order processing or closing, you may need higher support coverage or NetSuite professional services built into your plan.
+That affects the total cost of ownership, even if it doesn’t show up as “software” on day one.

 This is where many estimates break.
 Don’t count “how many employees.”
 Count how many people need to transact, how many need approvals, and how many only need limited participation.